Home/Reviews/West Elm

 Portside Outdoor Sofa: Construction Deep-Dive

-Teak Frame and Joinery
+Eucalyptus Frame and Joinery

-Teak requires annual cleaning with a specialized teak cleaner to remove tannin deposits, mildew, and the beginning stages of gray weathering.
+Teak requires annual cleaning with a specialized eucalyptus/hardwood cleaner to remove tannin deposits, mildew, and the beginning stages of gray weathering.
 Annual application of teak oil, if the honey tone is desired, follows the cleaning.
 The oiling process takes 30 to 60 minutes per piece and must be repeated each season.
 Buyers who prefer the silver-gray weathered appearance can skip the oiling but should still clean the frame annually to prevent mildew accumulation in joints.
 Joints should be inspected annually for any standing water accumulation, which can accelerate degradation even in teak.

 Cushion Construction and Weathering